libp2p/docs/content/concepts/introduction/protocols/multistream.md

 {{< /alert >}}

 > Protocol Select will not be compatible with Multistream Select in its semantics
 > as well as on the wire.
-Live libp2p-based networks, currently using Multistream Select,
+Live libp2p-based networks currently using Multistream Select
-> would need to follow a multiphased roll-out strategy detailed below to guarantee a
+> would need to follow a multiphased roll-out strategy to guarantee a smooth transition.
-> smooth transition.

 {{< alert icon="💡" context="note" text="See the multistream-select <a class=\"text-muted\" href=\"https://github.com/multiformats/multistream-select\">technical specification</a> for more details." />}}